 The world is rapidly changing, with ever more sophisticated methods required to solve crimes.
 Harnessing our specialist facilities, you’ll be guided through the full range of forensic practices and processes – from crime scene analysis to presenting evidence in court.
 You’ll investigate mock crime scenes including break-ins, assaults, road accidents, and drug and computer crime.
 You’ll present your findings in our newly refurbished courtroom and will be cross-examined by barristers just as you would be in the world of work.
 This will help you prepare for the diverse scenarios that you are likely to encounter throughout your career.

 Using the latest biological and analytical equipment, you’ll have the opportunity to develop high-level skills in areas such as fingerprint, drug, DNA, bodily fluids and blood pattern analysis.
-You can also explore how entomology, anthropology and taphonomic processes can assist forensic investigations, and there is the opportunity to observe a post mortem.
+You can also explore how entomology, anthropology and taphonomic processes can assist forensic investigations.

 You'll work alongside forensic scientists, fingerprint experts, renowned researchers, police officers, lawyers and judges for current and fresh perspectives on the role of the forensic scientist.